yutaoliu/aa277/README.md

 The challenges are twofold:

 - gliders cannot sense each thermal individually, they only measure the total upwash contribution from all thermals from their positions
-Solution: We model the wind velocity induced by each thermal as a scalar field that
+_Solution_: We model the wind velocity induced by each thermal as a scalar field that
 - gliders are constantly on the fly can cannot be modeled by single integrator dynamics